This post may contain affiliate links. Please read the disclosure policy to learn more.

 Instructions

-Set ganache aside until ready to use.
+Set ganache aside and allow to rest, uncovered, at room temperature until ready to use.

 Notes